 The 'Ridge Target': Exploration for Immediate Resource Growth

 The Ridge Target is an area that has been identified based on prior exploration work including drilling, surface mapping/sampling and geophysical surveys.
-The area is a priority because this exploration work undertaken by Taranis has discovered a new zone that occurs 60m in the hanging-wall of the Blue Bell Zone – the most northern of the mineralized zones at Thor.
-Previous drill holes Thor-101, 104 and 110 unexpectedly encountered a mineralized zone near the collars of the holes.
+The area is a priority because this exploration work has discovered a new zone that occurs 60m in the hanging-wall of the Blue Bell Zone – the most northern of the known mineralized zones at Thor.
+Previous drill holes Thor-101, 104 and 110 unexpectedly encountered the Ridge Zone near the collars of these holes.
 The target of these three drill holes was to intersect the Blue Bell Zone at depth far below, but unexpectedly encountered zones near surface.
-These intercepts, now known to be the Ridge Zone are also exposed in a broad area of surface outcropping that is shown on the following figure as “Surface Outcrop of Ridge Zone”.
+The Ridge Zone is also exposed in a broad area of surface outcropping that is shown on the figure to the right as “Surface Outcrop of Ridge Zone”.
 It is expected that these zones extend far under Thor’s Ridge to the north-northwest.
-The area is difficult to access owing to the steep terrain, and an access road was installed in 2020 that will have the ability to access a number of drill sites that are planned for the area.
+The area is difficult to access owing to the steep terrain, and an access road was installed in 2020 that will enable drilling to be undertaken in 2021.

 In this 3D cut-away, the Ridge Target is shown in red wireframe on the left side of the image (north), and the main Thor deposit is shown in red.
 There are many compelling reasons to believe the Thor continues to the north under Thor's Ridge and it is a top priority of Taranis to explore this with diamond drilling.